nealriley/dockerized-mcp-server-template/README.md

 - **Tools**: Allow LLMs to execute actions or computations (similar to POST endpoints).
 - **Prompts**: Reusable templates for structured interactions with LLMs.

-This example demonstrates a simple MCP server running in a Docker container, utilizing Server-Sent Events (SSE) for real-time communication.
+This template demonstrates a production-ready MCP server running in a Docker container, utilizing Server-Sent Events (SSE) for real-time communication.

 ## Project Structure

 ```
-mcp-docker/
+dockerized-mcp-server-template/
 ├── src/
 │   ├── Dockerfile
 │   ├── requirements.txt